Tame fields, Graded Rings and Finite Complete Sequences of Key Polynomials: Introduction

-In Section \ref{GradedRings} we study in more details the graded ring ${\rm gr}(\VR_K)$ via the isomorphism with the semigroup ring $Kv [t^{v K^{\geq 0}}]_\epsilon$ given by \cite{Matheus}.
-We focus on the Frobenius endomorphism $F$ on ${\rm gr}(\VR_K)$.
-We prove that $F$ is surjective if and only if $v K$ is $p$-divisible and $Kv$ is perfect (Proposition \ref{lemFsurjectivePDivPerf}).
-We will call $ {\rm gr}(K)$ perfect when $F$ is surjective.

 Section \ref{SimplyDefectless} is where we study what we call \textit{simply defectless fields} (i.e. valued fields for which every simple algebraic extension is defectless).
-We give an example of a simply defectless field which is not defectless.
-We prove that if ${\rm gr}(K)$ is perfect and $(K,v)$ is simply defectless, then it is defectless (Theorem \ref{teoSimplyDefectlessAndDefecteless}).
+We prove that if $vK$ is $p$-divisible, $Kv$ is perfect and $(K,v)$ is simply defectless, then it is defectless (Proposition \ref{teoSimplyDefectlessAndDefecteless}).

-Theorem \ref{teoTameiffGradedRingPerfFiniteSeqKP} mentioned above is proved in Section \ref{TameFields}, where we define tame fields and develop some initial properties of this valued fields.
 We also relate finite complete sequences of key polynomials to the notion of \textit{algebraically maximal fields} (i.e. fields with no proper algebraic immediate extensions).

+Proposition \ref{teoTameiffGradedRingPerfFiniteSeqKP} mentioned above is proved in Section \ref{TameFields}, where we define tame fields and develop some initial properties of these valued fields.